dahbiz/ICTP-SQITTN-smr-3426/README.md

 ![|ICTP-SQTTN-Photo〉](https://raw.githubusercontent.com/etriZiko/ICTP-SQITTN-smr-3426/master/SchoolPhoto.JPG)

+__Remarks*:

+- The opening day lectures of this school not recorded.
-Remarks*: Due to file size restriction by GitHub, we hosted the files on Dropbox.
+- Due to file size restriction by GitHub, we hosted the files on Dropbox.

 # Lecturers: